marpere/aws-static-website/README.md

 If the same static content is sent again to the bucket, this will be uploaded again.

-To prevent this, the hashes of every individual file are calculated, so when is time to upload do the bucket, will only do if those hashes have changed.
+To prevent this, the hashes of every individual file are calculated in each upload, so when is time to upload do the bucket again, will only do if those hashes have changed.